Human spaceflight programs: Orel (Russia, 2009–ongoing)

-Starliner made an uncrewed test flight in December 2019 but failed to reach the ISS.
-Another uncrewed flight is planned for May 2022, followed by a crewed demonstration flight in late 2022.

 New Glenn (USA, 2012–ongoing)

 New Glenn is an orbital launch vehicle under development by Blue Origin.
 The company expects a first flight no earlier 2023.
 Like New Shepard, the first stage is designed to land vertically to be reusable.
 It can launch either a cargo or a crew capsule to space.

 Starship (USA, 2012-ongoing)

 The SpaceX Starship is a fully reusable super heavy-lift launch vehicle under development by SpaceX since 2012, as a self-funded private spaceflight project.

 The second stage of the Starship is designed as a long-duration cargo and passenger-carrying spacecraft.
 In 2020 and 2021 it was tested without a booster stage as part of the development program to get launch and landing working and iterate on a variety of design details, particularly with respect to the vehicle's atmospheric reentry.

 Iranian crewed spaceship project (Iran, 2015–ongoing)

 The Iranian crewed spacecraft is a proposal by the Iranian Aerospace Research Institute of Iranian Space Research Center (ISRC) to put an astronaut into space.
 The details of the design were published by the institute in its "Astronaut" publication in February 2015.
-A mock up of the spaceship was displayed on 17 February 2015 during the ceremony of the national day of space of Iran.
 The head of the institute announced that the spaceship will be launched to space in about a year.
 The spaceship is supposed be able to carry a single astronaut to a 175 km height and return him to the Earth.
 The spaceship is designed under the code name "Class E Kavoshgar" project.
 Through December 2022, no further details have been published and no crewed launches have occurred.